 Samples and examples in this document are only for AEM Forms on JEE environment.

-Before you start developing client applications by using the AEM Forms APIs, it is recommended that you first read Invoking AEM Forms, which describes the different ways in which to invoke services.
+Before you start developing client applications by using the AEM Forms APIs, Adobe recommends that you first read Invoking AEM Forms, which describes the different ways in which to invoke services.
 (See Service container.)

 Each topic includes introductory information (including a step summary section), code walkthroughs, and code examples.
-The summary of steps explain the required sub-tasks and each sub-task links to a section in the code walkthroughs.
+The summary of steps explains the required subtasks and each subtask links to a section in the code walkthroughs.
 All topics have links to Quick Starts, which are full code examples that are designed to help you get started quickly by copying and pasting the code into your project.